opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

 filed_date
     **optional**
-    Specifics when the candidate filed for the contest (date).
+    Specifies when the candidate filed for the contest (date).

 is_incumbent
     **optional**